-As one of the key space-based assets of the Russian military at the beginning of the 21st century, the Lotos-S spacecraft was designed for the so called space-based radioelectronic surveillance, known by the Russian abbreviation as KREN or in English -- ELINT, for "electronic intelligence."
-Radio-signals intercepted by the satellite would help to locate, characterize and target various military vehicles and installations.
-Although Lotos-S satellites would never be identified as such during launches and would enter orbit under anonimous Kosmos names, a number of official Russian publications and mass media statements revealed general information about the project.
+As one of the key space-based assets of the Russian military at the beginning of the 21st century, the Lotos-S spacecraft was designed for space-based electronic intelligence, ELINT, also known in Russian as KREN.
+Radio signals intercepted by the satellite would help to locate, characterize and target various military vehicles and installations.
+Lotos-S satellites would not be directly identified as such during launches and would enter orbit under anonimous Kosmos names, a number of official Russian publications and mass media statements revealed general information about the project.

 History of the Liana project

-During the Soviet period, four generations of the Tselina spacecraft, developed by KB Yuzhnoe in Dnepropetrovsk, provided the Soviet military with electronic intelligence.
-Work on the Tselina-3 spacecraft started in 1985 and its preliminary design was completed in 1989.
+During the Soviet period, four generations of the Tselina spacecraft developed by KB Yuzhnoe in Dnepropetrovsk provided the Soviet military with electronic intelligence.
+Work on the third-generation of the spacecraft -- Tselina-3 -- started in 1985 and its preliminary design was completed in 1989.
 However with the disintegration of the USSR in 1991, KB Yuzhnoe ended up in the newly independent Ukraine.
 To secure its strategic assets, the Russian political and military leadership sought to transfer all significant military projects out of the independent republics into Russia.

-During 1993, the TsNIRTI radio technology institute, also known as the Berg institute, completed a preliminary engineering proposal for the Liana system, that was supposed to succeed the Tselina network.
+During 1993, the TsNIRTI radio technology institute, also known as the Berg institute after its founder, completed a preliminary engineering proposal for the Liana system, that was supposed to succeed the Tselina network.
 The document became the base for a government decree authorizing the full-scale development of the Liana system.
-Given the Beg institute's previous experience in radio-electronic warfare, the government awarded the organization the status of chief developer of the overall network as well as its associated ground-based hardware and satellites' onboard payloads.
+Given the Berg institute's previous experience in radio-electronic warfare, the government awarded the organization the status of chief developer of the overall network as well as its associated ground-based hardware and satellites' onboard payloads.
 Within the organization, Aleksandr Lebed, the head of Department NTO-32, was appointed chief-designer of the Liana network.
 Yuri Kharitonov, the head of Department 32.1, led the development of the Bars payload.